aishoot/LSTM_PIT_Speech_Separation/README.md

 * Beyond the Mean Squared Error Cost Function
 * Towards Time-Domain End-to-End system.

 *I will study on speech separation for a long time.
-You can pay close attention to my recent work and follow me if interested.
-My code will be uploaded one day!
-You can fork this repository.*
+You can pay close attention to my recent work and follow me or directly contact with me if interested.
+Thanks for your attention.*